Chart Color Schemes

 Residential development activity is lower than average in Dundas Valley according to AreaSearch's national comparison of local real estate markets

-New properties are constructed at an average expected construction cost of $639,000, indicating developers target the premium market segment.
-In FY-26, $2.1 million in commercial development approvals have been recorded.
-Compared to Greater Sydney, Dundas Valley records about 68% of building activity per person and ranks among the 66th percentile nationally.
-New building activity comprises approximately 25.0% detached houses and 75.0% medium and high-density housing.
-This shift from the area's existing housing (currently 65.0% houses) suggests decreasing developable sites and reflects changing lifestyles requiring more diverse, affordable housing options.
+Average new property construction value is $639,000, indicating premium market targeting.
+In FY26, $2.1 million in commercial development approvals were recorded, suggesting minimal commercial activity.
+Compared to Greater Sydney, Dundas Valley records about 68% of building activity per person and ranks at the 66th percentile nationally.
+New building activity comprises 25.0% detached houses and 75.0% medium-high density housing, appealing to downsizers, investors, and entry-level buyers.
+This shift reflects decreasing developable sites and changing lifestyles.

 Frequently Asked Questions - Development